 All new Network Rail passenger-facing station employees will attend inclusive customer service training co-delivered by disabled trainers in a classroom setting.
-During Covid19, we will deliver this in a virtual classroom setting.
 This training emphasises treating everyone as an individual, and communicating with people in the most appropriate way to find out their particular needs.

 Our passenger-facing employees offering assistance are always trained on how to use equipment such as ramps, wheelchairs and induction loops.
-This training has been designed to cover all nine learning outcomes as required within the ATP guidance, and by 31 July 2021 all of our passenger-facing staff will have met these outcomes.
+This training has been designed to cover all nine learning outcomes as required within the ATP guidance, and all of our passenger-facing staff have met these outcomes.

 We are currently designing and delivering a new suite of training which will ensure that all passenger-facing employees receive further refresher training in the area of disability awareness every two years, as a minimum, again as required in the ATP guidance.

-There is new mandatory eLearning content for those non-passenger facing employees in the area of disability awareness, which will supplement our Everyone Matters Training and Inclusive Leadership Training.
-This new training became available for employees in July 2021.
+There is mandatory eLearning content for those non-passenger facing employees in the area of disability awareness, which supplement our Everyone Matters Training and Inclusive Leadership Training.
+This training became available for employees in July 2021.